 Now we’re back in the studio more regularly, it’s given the Corporation Pop team an opportunity to host Show & Tell sessions in person again.
-Last week’s presentation was about new VR and AR tech three of the team have been working on.
+Last week’s presentation was about new VR and AR tech some of the team have been working on.

 Peter had been experimenting with virtual reality recently — learning more about it, upskilling and tinkering around under the Unity bonnet.
 He planned to create a simple VR experience where the player interacts with objects, picking them up and throwing them about.
 He’d already begun doing this in a basic grey box when someone suggested setting it in Corporation Pop’s studio instead.